johndreedy/freelance-projects/README.md

 # johndreedy - Freelance Projects

-This is the repository for my freelance projects, unrelated to The Odin Project.
+This is a re-uploaded repository for my freelance projects, unrelated to The Odin Project which is my main repository.
 It contains projects that I have been working on myself, to create applications I believe are interesting or provide convenience for others.

 Currently included is: